drallo22/ourhockey/README.md

 <h1>OurHockey</h1>

 OurHockey is a website intended for hockey fans!
 It allows users to see information about 4 Canadian hockey teams while also being able to add players to a team's roster.
 Users are also able to rate each time out of 5 stars!
+Users are also able to see statistics from last season for every team!
 The front-end of OurHockey was built using ReactJs/Javascript, CSS and HTML as languages, all coded in Visual Studio Code.

 <h2>Getting Started</h2>